ad1217/SE3-TTSDeck/README.md

 - Creates correctly sized deck images for Tabletop Simulator, splitting into multiple pages when necessary.
 - Supports multiple copies of cards, without duplicating them in the image.
 - Creates a "Saved Object" JSON that joins all of the pages into a single deck, and assigns the name of the card.
-- Includes a hack for Arkham Horror: The Card Game to include XP values in the names of cards.

 ## Installation